persapiens/Course/Workshops/CM.md

 MANPATH=/home/vagrant/ansible/docs/man:
 ```

-If you change your Vagrantfile, and not seeing a change (public ip address), then you need to run `vagrant reload` so that it can reboot machine and read config file.
+* If you change your Vagrantfile, and not seeing a change (public ip address), then you need to run `vagrant reload` so that it can reboot machine and read config file.

+* If you have trouble connecting to your node, simply run `ssh -i keys/node0.key 10.139.67.140` to make sure you can even ssh into your machine.
+Make sure you're using private version of key, and it has chmod 500 permissions.

+* If you have trouble getting a second ip, e.g., the node's ip, make sure you've properly bridged your connection.
+Inside the VM, you can't talk to localhost, or even your hosts ip address (unless you've setup port forwarding).
+You need to allocate a ip address just for the node, so you can see it while you're in the ansible VM.
+Incidentally, you know ssh-ing into the node machine can work, because you did `vagrant ssh` to get in the first place.